|

 -

-between survival and revival?
-Is either concept useful
+differences between survival and revival?
+Is either concept

 -

-internally flawed even while it has been attempted as a
+“assimilation” internally flawed even while it has been

 -